-Rule name Accelerating smart meter deployment Proponent SA Power Networks; Intellihub; Alinta Key dates Initiation date: 14 March 2024 Deadline for submissions: 30 May 2024 Stage Consultation on draft determination
+Rule name Accelerating smart meter deployment Proponent SA Power Networks; Intellihub; Alinta Key dates Initiation date: 14 March 2024 Deadline for submissions: Deadline passed (30 May 2024) Stage Preparation of final determination

 This rule change request seeks to expedite the deployment of smart meters to all customers in the NEM by 2030 and improve the metering framework.
 Under the fast-track rule change process, the AEMC published a draft determination and draft rule on 4 April 2024.